meredityman/3DVilnius/README.md

 git clone https://github.com/meredityman/3DVilnius.git
 ```

 You should also make sure that blender can be called from the command line.
-Try typing:

 ```
 blender -v